symfony/symfony-docs/components/cache.rst

     It is designed to have a low overhead and it ships with ready to use adapters for the most common caching backends.

-.. versionadded:: 3.1
-    The Cache component was introduced in Symfony 3.1.

 .. versionadded:: 3.3
     The PSR-16 "Simple Cache" implementation was introduced in Symfony 3.3.